lujonathanh/BETS/BETS_tutorial.md

 1. Organize the results. `./downstream_prep.sh`
 1. All the results are now under `run_l-fdr`

+## 6. Run with permuted data.
+1. Edit `package_params_cpipeline.sh`:

+  1. replace your `DATAFILE` with a version of `DATAFILE` where every gene's temporal profile has been independently shuffled across time, separately for distinct replicates.
+In this example, change

+`export DATAFILE=../data/DREAM/insilico_size100_1/0mean/reps.txt`

+to

+`export DATAFILE=../data/DREAM/insilico_size100_1/0mean/reps-urand.txt`

+(note this permuted data set is distinct from `RANDDATAFILE=../data/DREAM/insilico_size100_1/0mean/reps-rand.txt`.
+Both are generated in the same way, but with different random seeds.)

+  1. add as a suffix of `_urand` to GENES.
+In this example, change

+`export GENES=insilico_size100_1`

+to

+`export GENES=insilico_size100_1_urand`

+1. Run steps 1 through 6 exactly as before.

 # Questions?

 Reach out at the [Google Group](https://groups.google.com/forum/#!forum/bets-support)!